Vision Statement

 Greg Lathrop

-Greg is licensed as a Registered Nurse.
+Greg is registered as RN-Retired in North Carolina.
 At age 15, he experienced what he thought would be the moment of his immediate death.
 The transpersonal, mystical state-of-being he experienced transformed his perspective of consciousness and guided his choices regarding his “work” in this life.
 Accordingly, his more than 40 years’ nursing experience has included serving within various healthcare realms: acute care, critical care, emergency care, air-medical transport, hospice, and integrative healthcare.
 Coinciding with his nursing practice, he was invited into a Traditional indigenous Medicine apprenticeship, following his Teacher Will Rockingbear for more than 13 years until Rockingbear's crossing.
 He is now recognized as a Medicine Elder in the Way of traditional healing.
 An embodiment of these teachings he received from his Teacher is..."I would prefer that you don't just take care of me.
 I would rather that you Love me."

 Prema Sheerin